-Want a super easy, fun summertime treat to make at home?
-Homemade Sports Drink Snow Cones can be made in minutes with your own blender and colored with sports drinks or vitamin water to help hydration too!
+Sports drink lovers will love this super easy, fun, frozen dessert treat to make at home.
+Homemade Sports Drink Snow Cones can be made in minutes, using a blender and sports drinks or vitamin water for coloring, and to help hydration too!

 Summer has finally arrived!
 For me that definition comes both from the weather but also the proximity to the end of the school year.
 We no longer seem to step magically through a seasonal portal with the last day of school now but rather it takes a few weeks to shake off the rigors of the school year end before feeling the seeping in of summer’s lazier habits.